mabbts/CV_aircraft_classifier_capstone_project/README.md

 ### Aircraft Classification

-The flight classification component uses unsupervised learning techniques to identify and categorize flight patterns.
-The flight classification component is primarily implemented in Jupyter notebooks for exploratory analysis and visualization.
-The main notebook is `notebooks/Base.ipynb`.
+We apply the best set of hyperparameters just obtained, set early stopping patience at 10 epochs and run for 50-80 epochs using the most conservative top-1 accuracy as our evaluation metric we had achieved 85%, 80% and 68% respectively for our three hierarchy aircraft level.
+The flight classification component is primarily implemented in Jupyter notebooks for training and evaluation demonstration purpose, `notebooks/Base.ipynb`.

 #### Key Techniques:
  - Transformer: Attention-based sequence model for capturing complex temporal dependencies